aureliojoseph/aureliojoseph/README.md

 # Hi there 👋
 I'm Aurelio Borges.

-Frontend Software Engineer with +2 years of experience after making a successful career change.
+Frontend Developer with +2 years of experience, after making a successful career change.

-Focused on building modern, high-quality solutions using Vue and Nuxt.
-I'm passionate about creating scalable, SEO-friendly applications that prioritize growth, performance and user experience.
+My most recent work has been dedicated to optimizing URL architecture and enhancing performance.
+The result has been a perfect performance score for several webpages, a significant uptick in revenue and organic visibility, and reducing new customer acquisition costs.

+I'm focused on usability, targeting Growth, Performance and SEO, Responsive Design and UI/UX Best Practices.

 ## My Skills